How Much Does it Cost to Treat Rising Damp?

 We’ll now look at the labour costs involved in treating rising damp.
 This excludes the supply costs and any waste removal expenses.

-A rising damp specialist/damp proofing specialist is likely to charge somewhere around £300 to £600 per day or about £40 to £80 per hour, on average.
+A rising damp specialist/damp proofing specialist will charge somewhere around £300 to £600 per day or about £40 to £80 per hour, on average.

-However, rising damp specialists are most likely to set the labour cost based on the job in question, and therefore, hourly and daily fees may not apply in a conventional sense.
+Rising damp specialists are most likely to set the labour cost based on the whole job therefore, hourly and daily fees may not apply in a conventional sense.

-For that reason, the above daily and hourly prices are just approximate estimates, but how much you'll pay for a job per hour/per day can vary significantly.
+For that reason, the daily and hourly labour prices stated below are estimates.
+How much you'll pay for a job per day can vary significantly.

 The tradesmen costs for rising damp treatment can depend on factors such as the scale and type of the job involved, ease of access to the work area, the extent of the damage, the number of labourers involved (although this is usually just one person), and where in the UK you live.